-##Why Rotation of log files is important.
+##Why Rotation of log files is necessary.

 ##Here’s what each line does:

 ##/path/to/your/rails/applicaton/log/.log – Use the full path to the log directory of your Rails application (symbolic links are acceptable too). “.log” will rotate any file in the log directory with .log at the end.
-If you only want to rotate certain log files you can be more specific.
+If you only want to rotate certain log files, you can be more specific.

 ##daily Rotates the log files every day.
 You could specify weekly or monthly instead.